-Most people have a perpetual desire for travelling to uninhabited locations and going on adventures but hardly any actually do so.
-For them, ‘Into the Wild’ is an even more thought-provoking movie as it inspires to live spontaneously and on your own terms.
-Also starring Kristen Stewart, this film deserves to be seen for the inspirational portrayal of McCandless’s life and the philosophy therein, which makes excellent food for thought.
+Most people have a perpetual desire for travelling to uninhabited locations and going on adventures, but hardly any actually do so.
+For them, ‘Into the Wild’ is an even more thought-provoking movie as it inspires us to live spontaneously and on our own terms.
+Also starring Kristen Stewart, this film deserves to be seen for the inspirational depiction of McCandless’ life and the philosophy therein, which makes excellent food for thought.

 7. Before Sunset (2004)

 The second film in director Richard Linklater‘s Before trilogy, ‘Before Sunset‘ continues Jesse and Celine’s atypical relationship of brief encounters and long conversations, this time in Paris.
 This film is very heavy on intelligent dialogue, which leaves its mark on our minds on one level or the other.
 The conversations are so deep, meaningful, and engaging that even though they seem spontaneous, we feel they aren’t.
 Linklater’s masterful direction and skillful long takes make ‘Before Sunset’ stand out as a unique realistic film.